carboclan/pm/whitepaper/hashrate-derivative-en.md

 Dydx supports a maximum leverage of 4x.
 When the price of the mortgaged token drops relative to the borrowed token, margin could drop to an insufficient amount.
 If the borrower cannot add enough collateral in time, forced liquidation could occur.
 Variable margin is thus functional.

-At the moment, dydx does not fully support trading position token from market protocol, a few adaption work still needs to be done, but wont be a major obstacle.
+At the moment, dydx does not fully support trading position token from market protocol, a few adaption work still needs to be done, but won’t be a major obstacle.

 ## 4. Use cases
 Tokenized Synthetic PoW Mining Contract has multiple use cases